 When I found out that Nikolaj Arcel was reuniting with Mads Mikkelsen after their underrated Riders of Justice for The Promised Land, it was one of my most anticipated titles of the Telluride, especially since it was booked for both Venice and Toronto.
 Completing that trifecta is rare, but that means different programmers saw something in it.
 This handsomely mounted historical epic delivered as both a populist and refined filmmaking, resembling Ariel’s costume drama A Royal Affair.
 A common potato farmer is thrown into a land battle over his crops in an old-fashioned battle between good and evil that unfolds like a harsh and enthralling Danish western.
 This deserves more attention but will find its audience outside of the festival.

 The Backlot programming provides some small gems that go unnoticed and are more likely not to be acquired or take the longest to finally be seen outside the festival.
 The lineup, which focuses on filmmakers, musicians, or authors to suit its setting in a library conference room, is a real treat to discover the culture of the past.
-Jonathan Parker’s Carol Doda Topless at the Condor was one such historical documentary about San Francisco’s counterculture scene that blended archival photos and amusing interviews.
+Co-directed by Jonathan Parker and Marlo McKenzie, Carol Doda Topless at the Condor was one such historical documentary about San Francisco’s counterculture scene that blended archival photos and amusing interviews.
 In the early 60s, Condor nightclub performer Carol Doda was the first woman to perform topless.
 Controversy, arrests, and enforcement ensued, and the documentary revealed all the titillating details with gleeful amusement before analyzing her exploitation.

 Yorgos Lanthimos and producer Emma Stone made a bonkers and unforgettable Frankenstein-ian love story in the very popular, very horny (a theme this year), and much talked about Poor Things.
 This seemed divisive on paper, but everyone at least admired it, and it mostly earned across-the-board raves!
 I heard very few negative reactions.
 And no wonder.
 Stone has never been better in her best performance of her career in a zany role requiring so much verbal and physical work.
 The production design in every scene is creative perfection.
 Thematically, this is an art-house Barbie with even more to say about the autonomy of women’s bodies.
 Filled with many sex scenes, I hope cinephiles won’t be deterred by the on-screen antics of the impending discourse.